-- Dissolve 64.42 grams in 1000 ml distilled water. - Heat to boiling to dissolve the medium completely. - Mix well and distribute in test tubes - Sterilize by autoclaving at 15 lbs pressure (115°C) for 30 minutes or as per validated cycle.
-Allow the medium to set in sloped form with a butt about 2.5cm long.

-Note: Directions specified are as per the concurrent edition of pharmacopoeia in force.
+- Dissolve 64.42 grams (the equivalent weight of dehydrated medium per litre) in 1000 ml purified/ distilled water. - Heat to boiling to dissolve the medium completely. - Mix well and distribute into test tubes and Sterilize by maintaining at 10 psi pressure (115°C) for 30 minutes or as per validated cycle. - Allow the medium to set in sloped form with a butt about 2.5cm long. - Note: Directions specified are as per the concurrent edition of pharmacopoeia in force.
 Specified expiry period corresponds to this.